XanthosX/Vintel/README.md

 **I'm not a coder, how can I help?**

 Your feedback is needed!
 Use the program for a while, then come back [here and create issues](https://github.com/bperian/vintel/issues).
 Record anything you think about Vintel - bugs, frustrations, and ideas to make it better.
+ISK donations to [Blitz Arkaral](https://zkillboard.com/character/95517727/) are of course welcome.